 The software you choose to use for your cover design will affect the process, timeline, and finished product.
 You might invest in something a bit more high-end, but you don’t necessarily have to dump a lot of money on software, especially if this is your first book.
 Here are some common ones you might consider.

-Lots of designers use Photoshop or copycat programs, like GIMP, to design their covers.
-This may not be the best choice for a beginner, as these options are less intuitive than some other cover design software options, but if you already have an Adobe Photoshop subscription or a knowledge of the software, you can create beautiful covers.
+Many professional book cover designers use Adobe Illustrator.
+This may not be the best choice for a beginner because the software is less intuitive than some other cover design software options, but if you already have an Adobe Illustrator subscription or knowledge of the

 InDesign

-Adobe InDesign is a great software purchase for indie authors, because you can use it to format the interior of your books, as well as for your covers.
+Adobe InDesign is a great software purchase for indie authors because you can use it to format the interior of your books, as well as for your covers.
 If you’re a do-it-yourself indie author, a program like InDesign that will allow you to handle multiple parts of the publishing process is a great investment, as well as more time-effective, as you only have to learn one program.
-There are tons of great Skillshare classes for Adobe InDesign, my favorite of which being Nadège Richard’s classes for formatting the interior of paperbacks and ebooks with InDesign.
+There are tons of great Adobe InDesign classes on sites like Skillshare or Udemy.

 Cost: $20.99 per month